BND Hamburger Icon

 What is company culture?

-Your company culture is a combination of organizational factors such as your mission statement, goals, workplace environment, management styles, and employee expectations and behaviors.
+Your company culture is a combination of organizational factors; these factors include your mission statement, goals, workplace environment, management styles, and employee expectations and behaviors.
 Your company culture is unique to your organization.
 While a company’s culture can be directed by business leaders and management, the employees you hire will also have an impact.
 When it is done strategically, you can create a great company culture that attracts the type of workers you want to employ.

 Did You Know?Did you know